Nonlocal $H$-convergence for topologically nontrivial domains: Introduction

 Before we provide a brief overview of the arrangement of the contents of the paper we provide a short literature review to relevant results regarding the article at hand.

 The idea of addressing possibly non-periodic homogenisation problems by introducing an abstract notion of convergence goes back to Spagnolo (for symmetric coefficients) in \cite{Spagnolo1967,Spagnolo1976} and, independently, to Murat and Tartar (see, e.g.,~\cite{Murat1997,Tartar2009}) (for general matrix-valued multiplication operators).
 The generalisation of these concepts to homogenisation for nonlocal problems was introduced in \cite{W18_NHC}.
 It has been applied to variational problems in the situation of curl-div problems in \cite{Nicaise2020}.
 In this source an abstract notion for nonlocal $H$-convergence has been introduced, which is similar to the one to be introduced below.
 However, the concepts have been applied to topologically trivial domains only (or even more restrictive situations).
 We note that for topologically trivial domains, the notion of nonlocal $H$-convergence has been used to deduce (nonlocal) homogenisation theorems for time-dependent Maxwell's equations or the wave equation, see \cite{W18_NHC,W19_WOT}.
+In \cite{PSW24}, the concept of nonlocal $H$-convergence has been used to provide a continuous dependence result for evolutionary equations in the sense of Picard, see, e.g., \cite{Seifert2022}.
+In \cite[Section 7]{PSW24}, applications have been found in mathematical biology concerning a model related to cell migration and to the PDE system of piezo-elasticity.

 For proving the above mentioned compactness statement, we will have the occasion to use a particular version of the div-curl lemma.
 This div-curl lemma used here is based on the abstract findings in \cite{W17_DCL}.
 These functional analytic variants of the div-curl lemma can also be found in \cite{Pauly2017} with plenty of concrete examples; see also \cite{Schweizer2018}.
 We emphasise that in \cite{Pauly2017} one can also find examples with variable coefficients.
 The idea of the abstract results can be dated back to the notion of compensated compactness (see e.g.~\cite{Tartar2009} and the references therein).